lcnetdev/mta2mbh/README.md

 addition, treatment of series treatment fields (from the authority record [64X fields](https://www.loc.gov/marc/authority/ad64x.html)) is under review and may change in future versions of this stylesheet.

+## Examples

+MARC "Bib Hub" descriptions can be viewed at [ID.LOC.GOV](https://id.loc.gov/).
+A link can be found at the bottom of all Title or NameTitle pages such as [this one](https://id.loc.gov/authorities/names/n94123751.html).

+There is also a [comparison service](https://id.loc.gov/tools/compare/mta2mbh/?lccn=n94123751) that facilitates side-by-side comparison.

 ## Dependencies